Gitphiyi/CompSci/README.md

 # CompSci
-This is my Compusci homework L
+This is my Compusci homework